cmac994/KerbalWeatherProject/index.rst

 ========

-$project is a groundbreaking weather and climate mod for KSP.
+KerbalWeatherProject is a groundbreaking weather and climate mod for KSP.
 This documentation details mod features and API usage.
-The $project API documentation is provided for KSP modders interested in incoporating weather data in their projects
+The KerbalWeatherProject API documentation is provided for KSP modders interested in incoporating weather data in their projects

 Features
 ========